 Ferira explains the mechanisms of this problematic aldehyde compound further: "Acrolein is highly reactive and over time can mess with DNA by cross-linking it.
 It also has the potential to get in the way of essential detoxifying enzyme systems in the liver like cytochrome P450 and throughout the body by inhibiting glutathione pathways."

-Regular acrolein exposure has also been associated with heart disease and various other diseases.
+Regular acrolein exposure has also been associated with heart disease2 and various other diseases3.
 But the key words here are "regular exposure."
 The occasional burnt oil isn't a big deal, but you don't want to make a habit of it.